1929–30 Marquette Hilltoppers men's ice hockey season: Season

-Even with the loss to Yale, Marquette had acquitted themselves well against the east and took a few weeks off before their final series with Minnesota.
+Even with the loss to Yale, Marquette had acquitted themselves well against the east.
+Games had been planned against Wisconsin and Michigan Tech, but had to be cancelled due to warm weather before their final series with Minnesota.
 When the two met at the beginning of March, Marquette was so far ahead in the standings that they had already sewn up the western championship but the two were not going to let that stop them, the teams still had a great deal of pride.
 The Hilltoppers split the series with the Gophers, ensuring that they had a winning record against all major competition and earned their second league championship in three seasons.
 The games would be the last two coached between the brothers Iverson as Emil, the Minnesota coach, had announced his resignation in February.
 After the season, Kay following his brother's example and resigned as the Hilltoppers' bench boss.
-The loss compounded the difficulties that were sure to result from losing MacKenzie and McFadyen to graduation but, unfortunately, worse was to come for the Blue and Gold as circumstances beyond their control would soon threaten the existence of the program.
+The loss compounded the difficulties that were sure to result from losing MacKenzie and McFadyen to graduation.